euberdeveloper/ermes-webapp/README.md

 # ermes-webapp
-The webapp of the ermes project for hackathon
+The webapp of the ermes project, refer to the [documentation repository](https://github.com/ermes-noi-hackathon/documentation) to have more information.